- Amazon S3 Source

 Add or Edit a Catalog Source

-Coveo commerce catalogs contain SKUs designed to be sold.
+A Coveo commerce catalog contains SKUs designed to be sold.
 Most catalogs will contain products, variants, stores or entitlement information.
-The Catalog source is the recommended approach for most commerce catalogs.
+The catalog source is the recommended approach for most commerce catalogs.
 For Coveo for Salesforce business-to-business (B2B) Commerce, use the Salesforce source.

 Take advantage of the Coveo Catalog to index content similar to a Push Source (see Push API).